mynameisafina/DO6_CICD/src/report.md

 ## Part 6.
 Notifications

-create telegram bot using @FatherBot
+create telegram bot using @BotFather

 get the bot's token and use it in our script from materials/notification.md (see src/notify.sh)